t0pc4r/-YBER-RPE-015/README.md

 # RPE-015

+## Running Everything

+To run everything, simply verify the config files in `src/configs/` and `.env` and then run `./run.sh`.
+Go to `http://localhost:8000` with the supplied credentials to view the results

 ## VM Info

 While on the lab network, the VM can be reached by ssh'ing to IP 10.137.85.33 on port 10022: